aces/Loris/docs/API/InstrumentFormat.md

                         independently of the `ShortName` or `LongName` of the instrument.

 `Meta.InstrumentFormatVersion`: A hardcoded string specifying what version of this spec
                               the instrument is written to comply to.
+For this spec, must be "v0.0.1b-dev".
                               Required.

 `Meta.ShortName`: A short name for this test suitable for a database table or file name.